THE APRIL TOM-TOM

 Outside: Visiting our playgrounds, running, and jumping.

-Cooking: We will be making Matzah Brei
+Cooking: We will be making Matzah Brei and playdough.

 MISS PATTI’S CLASS